A favicon of WooCommerce

 What are the best alternatives to WooCommerce?

-The top alternatives to WooCommerce include Shopify (45.99% market share), Wix Stores (7.73% market share), Ecwid (2.58% market share), PrestaShop (0.75% market share).
+The top alternatives to WooCommerce include Shopify (45.99% market share), Wix eCommerce (7.73% market share), Ecwid (2.58% market share), PrestaShop (0.75% market share) — based on our market share data across 50M+ crawled domains.

 Which countries use WooCommerce the most?

-United States leads with 26,061 customers, followed by United Kingdom (10,534), Spain (7,088), France (5,198), Australia (4,965).
+United States leads with 26,061 WooCommerce customers, followed by United Kingdom (10,534), Spain (7,088), France (5,198), Australia (4,965), based on our enriched company data at TechnologyChecker.io.

 What size companies use WooCommerce?

-The most common company size is 1-10 employees, representing 81.7% of WooCommerce customers.
+The most common company size is 1-10 employees, representing 81.7% of WooCommerce customers, based on our analysis of 125,224 enriched companies.
 This is followed by 11-50 employees (12%) and 51-200 employees (4.2%).

 How old are companies that use WooCommerce?